HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 \end{bmatrix}
 $$

 Matrices that look like this doesn't appear to fall into any of the linear algebra concepts we have discussed so far.
-But the closest related concept for these matrices are linear transformations.

-If these are indeed linear transformations, these matrices are meant to be multiplied to other vectors to apply some transformation.
+But the closest related concept for these matrices are **linear transformations**.
+If these are indeed linear transformations, these matrices are meant to be **multiplied** to other vectors to apply some transformation.

 $$
 \begin{bmatrix}